janmartchouk/ludunt/README.md

+# martcho.uk ludunt
-# martcho.uk ludunt: a web-based app for quickly checking fixtures in cycling, tennis and football
+## a web-based app for quickly checking fixtures in cycling, tennis and football

 ![ludunt](screenshot.png)